 Michael Porter had pointed out more than 25 years back that the future of business lay in creating competitive advantages.
 This normally came in the form of entry barriers.
 For example, Reliance Jio created a virtual entry barrier into the Indian telecom story by bombarding the data market with its low cost offering.
 With its huge war chest, it is an advantage that is hard to replicate even for large business houses.
 Let us look at Maruti that is another prime example.
 With its wide range of offerings and a service network to boot, Maruti has virtually swept the consumer car segment across grades.
 This is again, very hard to replicate.
 In the world of investments, such competitive advantages are also called moats; representing the protection that companies have from competition.

 One can argue that brands are a kind of a moat but we are treating it separately as it has been around long before the concept of moats and competitive advantages came about.
 Brands are the name or customer association that represents quality, service and reach.
 Companies like Hindustan Lever, Nestle and Britannia have created a brand that represents quality; something highly essential when it comes to food items.
 Similarly, HDFC Bank and Kotak Bank have created a brand that is associated with growth without compromising asset quality.
 At a time when most PSUs and some private banks are under stress, this is an important brand representation for investors.

-may be hard to value but they are critical in taking your final investment decision.
+Qualitative factors may be hard to value but they are critical in taking your final investment decision.
 Ignore these at your own peril!

 The author heads advisory department at Angel Broking.
 Views expressed are his own.